navasmontilla/CAELUM/README.md

 ## Automated test

-To check the functionality of the software, an automated test composed of 6 benchmarks can be run as follows:
+To check the functionality of the software, an automated test composed of 6 benchmarks can be run as follows from the main directory (```me@myPc: SomeFolder/CAELUM/$ ```):

 ```python3 python/autotest.py nt rec ord```